MingchenXia/Ymir/README.md

 - [Affinoid algebras](Affinoid-Algebras.pdf)

-> To do: include Ducros' proof of the excellence of affinoid algebras; Include the proof of Kiehl's theorem
+> To do: include Ducros' proof of the excellence of affinoid algebras

 - [Berkovich analytic spaces](Berkovich-Analytic-Spaces.pdf)

+> To do: reproduce the first half of Berkovich93 PIHES.
+Include the theory of rigid analytic spaces.